-The key premise behind the original concept inception is that the SpaceLiner ultimately has the potential to enable sustainable low-cost space transportation to orbit while at the same time revolutionizing ultra-long-distance travel between different points on Earth.
-The number of rocket launches per year should be strongly raised and hence manufacturing and operating cost of launcher hardware should dramatically shrink.
+The key premise behind the original concept inception is that the SpaceLiner ultimately has the potential to enable sustainable low-cost space transportation to orbit while at the same time revolutionizing ultralong-distance travel between different points on Earth.
+Manufacturing and operating cost of reusable launcher hardware should dramatically shrink by regular daily launches.
+Current routine operations of the SpaceX Falcon9 indicates the viability of this vision.

 DLR's SpaceLiner concept is similar in certain aspects to the idea of multiple-mission reusable launch vehicles.
 These concepts are understood to serve quite diverse missions by the same or at least a similar vehicle.
-Another typical example in this category is the SpaceX Starship&SuperHeavy (formerly called BFR) [1, 2].
+The most prominent example in this category is the SpaceX Starship&SuperHeavy [1, 2].
+Recently, the Starship-launch vehicle [39] has achieved significant progress in its flight testing.
 While in its primary role conceived as an ultrafast intercontinental passenger transport, in its second role the SpaceLiner is intended as an RLV capable of delivering heavy payloads into orbit.
-Currently available, simulations proof that the SpaceLiner orbital version stays within the load constraints of the PAX-version which confirms feasibility of the multiple mission intention.
+Currently available simulations proof that the SpaceLiner orbital version stays within the load constraints of the PAX-version which confirms feasibility of the multiple mission intention.

-First proposed in 2005 [3], the SpaceLiner is under constant development and descriptions of some major updates have been published since then [4, 8 - 11, 17, 18].
+First proposed in 2005 [3], the SpaceLiner is under constant development and descriptions of some major updates have been published since then [4, 7 - 10, 16, 17, 23 - 28].
 The European Union's 7th Research Framework Programme has supported several important aspects of multidisciplinary and multinational cooperation in the projects FAST20XX, CHATT, HIKARI, and HYPMOCES.
-In the EU's Horizon 2020 program the project FALCon addressed the advanced return recovery mode "in-air-capturing" to be used by the reusable booster stage [21, 22, 23].
+In the EU's Horizon 2020 program the project FALCon addressed the advanced return recovery mode "in-air-capturing" to be used by the reusable booster stage [23, 24].
 The way how such hypersonic point-to-point transports like SpaceLiner are to be integrated in future controlled airspace was addressed in the SESAR-project ECHO.
-The SpaceLiner has been one of the reference concepts and feasible intercontinental trajectories are refined in DLR-SART analyses [24, 24].
+The SpaceLiner has been one of the reference concepts and its feasible inter-continental trajectories have been refined in dedicated analyses [23].

-An important milestone was reached in 2016 with the successful completion of the Mission Requirements Review (MRR) which allows the concept to mature from research to structured development [17].
-The Mission Requirements Document (MRD) [7] is the baseline and starting point for all technical and programmatic follow-on activities of the SpaceLiner Program.
+An important milestone was reached in 2016 with the successful completion of the Mission Requirements Review (MRR) which allows the concept to mature from research to structured development [16].
+The Mission Requirements Document (MRD) [6] is the baseline and starting point for all technical and programmatic follow-on activities of the SpaceLiner Program.